 A story or idea has been growing in your mind, perhaps for decades, and you finally take the leap—you decide you want to write and potentially self-publish.
 Congratulations!
-Self-publishing has steadily grown in popularity over the past decade and is certainly easier in many respects than traditional publishing.
-Much has been written on the process and what’s involved once you begin, but here are a few practical things to consider before you commit to this option:
+Self-publishing has steadily grown in popularity over the past decade with the likes of Amazon making it simple and it is certainly easier in many respects than traditional publishing.
+Much has been written on the process and what’s involved once you begin, but here are a few practical things that we think you should consider before you commit to self-publishing.

 1. Do you want to make money from your work?